Issue Death Certificates Based on ICMR Guidelines: Mamata Govt to West Bengal Hospitals

 New Delhi: The West Bengal government on Monday advised all COVID-19 hospitals in the state to issue death certificates according to the guidelines set by the Indian Council of Medical Research (ICMR).
-Also Read - Maharashtara Coronavirus Update Today: 60-Year-Old COVID Positive Man Commits Suicide at Quarantine Centre of PMC
+Also Read - Music Therapy For Corona Patients in Lucknow Hospital

 The department also advised the hospitals that “before putting hypoxic patients on ventilators, high flow nasal oxygen therapy should be tried as per the guideline”.
-Also Read - UGC Issues Revised Guidelines: Colleges to Conduct Online, Offline Exams by September End
+Also Read - Phase-3 Trial of COVID-19 Vaccine Begins in China

 Earlier, it had advised all COVID-19 hospitals to opt for “prone awake ventilation” as and when possible before putting a patient on conventional mechanical ventilation.
-Also Read - No Visa For Foreign Students, Including Indians, Whose Classes Move Online: US Government
+Also Read - COVID-19 Aftermath: Haryana Govt Freezes Dearness Allowance at Current Rate Till July 2021 Due to Financial Crisis

 The move would cut down on the use of mechanical ventilators amid the surge in coronavirus cases, a senior official of the health department said.